All Episodes

 You announced right away you weren't running for another term.

-So there's all kinds of Speculation about what you're going to be doing with your future.
+So there's all kinds of speculation about what you're going to be doing with your future.

-And when when I find that just this weekend you went to Guantanamo, I'm thinking this guy is trying to set himself up for a big picture like running for the presidency.
+And when I find that just this weekend you went to Guantanamo, I'm thinking this guy is trying to set himself up for a big picture like running for the presidency.

 Well, I'll keep that option open.